Skip to content

 About this course

-Having successfully completed the course, officers will be equipped with the professional knowledge, analytical and communications skills and motivation required to fill reserve OF3 staff and command appointments.
+It consists of central lectures, syndicate room activities and discussions, exercises and additional time dedicated to reflection and reading.
+Having successfully completed the course, you will be equipped with the professional knowledge, analytical and communications skills and motivation required to fill reserve OF3 staff and command appointments.

 Application timelines:

-*Career Management Operations (CM Ops), Army Personnel Centre (APC), will inform Reserve Captains who have been selected for promotion to Major and notify them of their expected attendance on the ICSC(LR)
+• Career Management Operations (CM Ops), Army Personnel Centre (APC), will inform reserve captains who have been selected for promotion to major and notify them of their expected attendance on the ICSC(LR)

-*foreign military and civil servants expressions of interest need to be declared through their respective UK Defence Attaché
+• foreign military and civil servants expressions of interest need to be declared through their respective UK defence attaché

 Accreditation: